masterarrow/laravel-jira-rest-client/README.md

 Once impersonation is enabled, Laravel will use the authentificated users' `name` by default.
 However, it's also possible to impersonate a user manually by sending a user's name to constructor of the middleware.
 To do this you would need to manually register the middleware and pass the user.

-**JIRA Setup for Impersonation**
-1. Follow [Jira documentation](https://developer.atlassian.com/server/jira/platform/oauth/#see-it-in-action) to generate an RSA public/private key pair.
-2. Go to Jira --> Application Links (Admin)
-3. Create a new link with your server url
-4. Ignore the "No response" warning
-5. Enter anything in all the field and keep "Create incoming link unchecked".
-Jira has a weird behaviour when it comes to setting up app links.
-If you create your incoming link now, you won't have access to 2-Legged auth (Impersonation).
-6. Click continue (ignore the warning).
-This should have created your new app link.
-7. Edit that link (notice there are no Outgoing info even if you added dummy info at creation).
-8. You may now enter all the info for OAuth and setup impersonation (Allow 2-Legged OAuth).